 Joe Bain - Curriculum Vitae

-I am an intelligent and hard-working games programmer with great attention to detail.
-Combining a first class degree in Computer Science from a top-ten university with 7+ years professional programming experience, with the last 2 of these years specialising in games development.
+I am an intelligent and hard-working programmer with great attention to detail.
+A first class degree in Computer Science from a top-ten university and 8 years professional programming experience, with 2 years specialising in Unity and games development.

-I am currently working as a freelance developer focusing on web development and games.
+I am currently working as a freelance developer focusing on VR and games in Unity.
 A non-exhaustive list of my clients and projects:

 Unity gameplay programming and level design for a 2.5D arcade pool game.
 Hand-drawn art mixed with 3D physics.
 I created many custom levels and scenarios involving unique gameplay code and graphics solutions, working under a lead programmer with a small art team.

-I worked on tools and support for a Unity-based VR/AR app, involving an Occulus and custom camera solution to produce a mixed reality driving simulation with an advertisement as the final product. [youtube]
+I worked on tools and support for a Unity-based VR/AR app, involving an Oculus and custom camera solution to produce a mixed reality driving simulation with an advertisement as the final product. [youtube]

 I created an HTML5 game to run on Ingenico card payment terminals.
 The game was made with the Phaser engine.